SAW-driven Motion

 Droplet on a superhydrophobic surface impacted by a SAW

 The shape of the drop changes because the SAW perturbs the surface such that it moves both horizontally and vertically.
-This results in the drop penetrating into the “nails” of the superhydrophobic surface, as seen in the final image of the sequence.
+This results in the drop penetrating into the “nails” of the superhydrophobic surface.
+This can be seen in the final image of the sequence.

 Publication